Queens High School of Teaching, Liberal Arts and the Sciences (26Q566)

 About

 QHST is a rigorous college preparatory high school on a beautiful and safe, 32-acre campus.
-With a new NCAA regulation sports complex and 21st century College and Career Research Center, we prepare students for success in high school, college, and beyond.
-Students are programmed into one of our three Small Learning Communities where they are known best by all.
+With an NCAA regulation sports complex and 21st century College and Career Research Center.
+We prepare students for success in high school, college, and beyond.
+Students are known best by all.
 Our model supports students' achievement of some of the highest attendance and graduation rates citywide.
-We offer college level credit-bearing and AP courses, senior electives, College and Career Inquiry courses as well as the Teaching Institiute.
+We offer college level credit-bearing classes, AP courses, senior electives, College and Career Exploration courses as well as the Teaching Institiute.
 Community partnerships and our extended-day programs ensure that students continue academic and social learning beyond the school day.

 Teachers with more than 3 years of experience: 87%